motttey/motttey/README.md

 Software Engineer / Data Engineer in Japan

-- Insered in Data Visualization, Visual Analytics and Creativity Support Systems.
+- Interested in Data Visualization, Visual Analytics and Creativity Support Systems.
 - Currently working on front-end development of media-service.